NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 #### Getting Updates For the Starter Repo

 Occasionally, I find bugs in the starter repo and push updates to it.
 To get them you need to 'fetch from upstream' using git.
-The first time you do this you need to do:
+The first time you do this you need to do **FIXME URLS**:

 ```git remote add upstream git@github.com:UCSD-Quadcopter-Class/QuadClass-Quadcopter-Starter-sp19.git```

 or (if you don't have public key set up on github):

 ```git remote add upstream https://github.com/UCSD-Quadcopter-Class/QuadClass-Quadcopter-Starter-sp19.git```